-Famous because it led to record burnings and a telling-off from the Pope.
+Famous because it led to record burnings in the Southern states of America and a telling-off from the Pope.
 The band scraped through one last US tour in 1966 then put a stop to playing live.

 "We're not arrogant, we just believe we're the best band in the world."

 In his Sex Pistols heyday, the punk icon was asked if he made his music with the man in the street in mind.
-He replied:
+That was his reply.